Tennis DFS Picks for DraftKings & FanDuel: The Tennis Daily Plug, U.S. Open September 5

 Tennis DFS Statistics Glossary:

-Win Odds: The moneyline odds, taken from Pinnacle sportsbook, which are converted into percentage form.
+Win Odds: The moneyline odds, taken from Pinnacle sportsbook, which are converted into percentage form using this no-vig odds calculator.

 - Zero = No Difference/Advantage